Program temporary fix

-In IBM terminology, a Program temporary fix or Product temporary fix (PTF), sometimes depending on date, is a single bug fix, or group of fixes, distributed in a form ready to install for customers.
+In IBM terminology, a program temporary fix or product temporary fix (PTF), sometimes depending on date, is a one or more bug fixes – distributed in a form ready to install.

-A PTF normally follows an APAR (Authorized Program Analysis Report), and where an "APAR fix" was issued, the PTF "is a tested APAR" or set of APAR fixes.
+A PTF normally follows an Authorized Program Analysis Report (APAR), and where an "APAR fix" was issued, the PTF "is a tested APAR" or set of APAR fixes.
 However, if an APAR is resolved as "Fixed If Next" or "Permanent Restriction" then there may be no PTF fixing it, only a subsequent release.

 PTF installation

 Initially, installations had to install service via a semi-manual process.